Skip to content Skip to footer

 1 : Visit Canterbury Cathedral [2 hrs]

-Explore the stunning Canterbury Cathedral, a UNESCO World Heritage site and one of the oldest and most famous Christian structures in England.
-Admire the intricate architecture, beautiful stained glass windows, and historical significance of this spiritual center.
+Start your journey with a visit to the iconic Canterbury Cathedral, a UNESCO World Heritage Site and one of the oldest and most famous Christian structures in England.
+Explore the stunning architecture, beautiful stained glass windows, and the history behind this significant religious building.

-2 : Stroll along the Canterbury Historic River Tours [1 hr]
+2 : Stroll through the Canterbury Historic River Tours [1 hr]

 Background Info